 Upon graduation, you will join a global community of nearly 300,000 alumni.
-As you prepare for this stage in your Columbia experience, you will have numerous opportunities to stay connected to Columbia and your peers, as well as resources you may continue to access as a Columbia alumnus/a.
+As you enter this stage of your Columbia experience, you will have numerous opportunities to stay connected to Columbia and your peers, as well as resources you may continue to access as a Columbia alumnus/a.

-ARC members help the Office of Undergraduate Admissions and share their Columbia enthusiasm with future students by interviewing applicants, representing Columbia at local college fairs, and hosting regional programs for admitted students.
-Fill out the ARC interest form if you would like to get involved, and the ARC will contact you in October when interviewing season begins!
+ARC members help the Office of Undergraduate Admissions and share their Columbia enthusiasm with prospective students by interviewing applicants, representing Columbia at local college fairs, and hosting regional programs for admitted students.
+Fill out the ARC interest form if you would like to get involved, and the ARC will contact you the summer after graduation.

 As an undergraduate student at Columbia, you have had unrivaled access to on-campus resources, many of which will extend beyond graduation.
 Listed below are a few examples of the support services available to Columbia alumni.